OfekZamir/Play-man/README.md

-# React Music PLayer - Play Man
+# React Music Player - Play Man

 Music player in react using json and audio links for data.
 Functions: